 This walk is one of the perfect things to do in Sydney in winter because the stunning views of the ocean and white sands of the beaches are the same all year long — but during the winter, you don’t have to fight with extreme temperatures and obnoxiously large crowds.

-Go for a Spin at a Local Ice Rink
+Go for a Spin at a Sydney Ice Skating Rink

 Ice skating is one of the best things to do in Sydney in winter simply because of the number of awesome options available to you.
-You should take the time to check out:
+I’m also an August baby, so ice skating is one of the best things to do in Sydney for your birthday, in my opinion.

 - Luna Park